sunidhibatra/CRUD-API/README.md

 # Description
-A REST API using Python which allows the user to perform basinc CRUD (Create, Read, Update, Delete) operations on the Ecommerce-products Data.
+A REST API using Python which allows the user to perform basic CRUD (Create, Read, Update, Delete) operations on the Ecommerce-products Data.
 Ecommerce-products Database -
 * _id (automatically assigned ObjectId)
 * name